rtmigo/depz/README.md

 *UNSTABLE 💥 WORK IN PROGRESS*

-A tool for managing local project dependencies in Python and Flutter
+Command line tool for managing local project dependencies in Python and Flutter.